-On Monday, March 23, 2015, the Placemaking Strategy Development Workshop Series kicks off in Sault Ste.
+On Monday, March 23, 2015, the Placemaking Strategy Development Workshop Series kicked off in Sault Ste.
 Marie.
-The series, co-hosted by the MSU Land Policy Institute, MSU Extension and the Michigan Municipal League, will continue into May with workshops taking place in more than 30 communities across Michigan.
+The series, co-hosted by the MSU Land Policy Institute, MSU Extension and the Michigan Municipal League, continues into May with workshops taking place in more than 30 communities across Michigan.

 On March 6, 2015, the MSU Center for Community and Economic Development (CCED) hosted the 2015 Contemporary Issues Institute on Cultivating a Civil Society in an Era of Incivility in Lansing.
 It offered participants the opportunity to learn from and discuss with innovative thinkers and doers from across the state and nation on how to change behaviors and engage in respectful dialogue to build a more civil democratic society.

 Holly Madill, outreach specialist for the Land Policy Institute’s Planning & Zoning Center, participated in the session on Putting Civility in Place.
 This session explored the impact that place can have on how people feel and act.

 The best way to get to the truth of where you are as a community, is to ask a visitor, from the outside, what their first impression was right after their visit.

 Well, I recently had this experience with regard to the Lansing region, specifically the City of East Lansing and the campus of Michigan State University.
 And I didn’t have to ask.
 He volunteered.
 And I cringed.